 Lion Dances and gorgeous decorations at Lee Tung Avenue

-At tourist attractions around town, Ngong Ping where the Big Buddha is located, theme parks (if they are open) Disneyland and Ocean Park which normally have full programmes for the occasion.
+At theme parks Disneyland and Ocean Park which normally have full programmes for the occasion.

 Lion Dance performances at Ocean Park